Bed Bug Shells, Casings, and Skins (Identification and What to Do)

 Not only can those bites be from some other critter, but it’s also entirely possible you could be bitten without showing any symptoms or the red marks don’t appear right away.

 Unless you suspect you were exposed to bed bugs, there’s a good chance your first sign of an infestation will actually be bed bug casings.
-These shells can be quite a surprise when you spot them, but before you go grabbing the rubbing alcohol, take a deep breath and look closer.
+These shells can be quite a surprise when you spot them.
+However, before you go grabbing the rubbing alcohol, take a deep breath and look closer.
 You might be surprised (and likely grossed out).

 A Species Disclaimer